Learn the ABCs of mobile and text marketing with this handy glossary and reference guide.

 Zapier: An online automation tool that allows you to connect programs (like SimpleTexting) with over 1,000 popular apps (like Gmail, Slack, MailChimp, and more).

-10DLC: 10DLC, or 10-digit long code, is a messaging solution that allows businesses to send a high-volume of SMS from a local number
+10DLC: 10DLC, also known as a local number, is a messaging solution that allows businesses to send a high volume of SMS from a number with an area code local to your business.

 Now that you know these terms, you’ll be more prepared to communicate with your team, learn from other blog posts, and take control of your mobile and text marketing campaigns.